 I’ve intentionally made the recipe easy to halve (lots of even numbers here!) for 1 pound of chicken.
 If you’d like to double it, double all the ingredients, but you may need to add a little less water before you cover + simmer the chicken.

 If you’d like it less runny (with less curry or shorba), you can either add less water or sauté it down more after it’s cooked.

 I actually have a very similar recipe for Instant Pot Chicken Curry with Potatoes that can serve as a guideline for making this in the Instant Pot.
 You would pressure cook it on High for 12 minutes and use the lower amount of water.
 If you are looking for more Instant Pot recipes, check out my collection of 15+ Easy Pakistani Instant Pot Recipes.

 Cubed potatoes are a classic addition in this curry.
-If you cut them into large cubes, you’ll add them with the water before you cover to cook.
-If using smaller cubes, wait about 5 minutes so the potatoes can cook for a total of 20-ish minutes.
+Use 2 medium Russet potatoes (~500g total).
+Cut them into 1″ cubes, and add them with the water before you cover to cook.

 As I discussed in my Korma recipe, I understand that nothing is wholly authentic and this is my (or more accurately, my mom’s) take on the recipe.
 When I call a recipe authentic, I mean to help you identify that it’s a recipe made with traditional Pakistani and Indian methods and ingredients.
 As a comparison, here’s a modern take on chicken curry by the brilliant Nagi at RecipeTin Eats.